raycast/extensions/extensions/copy-path/README.md

 - Priority detection of the selected file path.
 - If no files are detected, detect the path of the window where the Finder currently gets focus.

-🌟To make it easier and faster to use, it is recommended to set shortcut keys for the extension
+🌟🌟To make it easier and faster to use, it is recommended to set shortcut keys for the extension